iCliniq Logo

 Introduction:

 An abdominal aortic aneurysm (AAA) is a weakening of the lower part of the main blood vessel that supplies the lower part of the body, such as the abdomen, legs, and pelvis.
-When the weakened walls of the aorta bulge, they might rupture and result in an abdominal aortic aneurysm rupture.
+When the weakened walls of the aorta bulge, they might rupture, resulting in an abdominal aortic aneurysm rupture.
 AAA rupture is more common in intraperitoneal space, retroperitoneum, aortocaval fistula, aortoenteric fistula and aorto-left renal vein fistula.
 AAA is classified into two types based on their size.

-• Small - Slow-growing or small AAAs are less than 5.5 centimeters, have a lower risk for rupture, and need to be regularly monitored with an abdomen ultrasound.
+• Small: Slow-growing or small AAAs are less than 5.5 centimeters, have a lower risk for rupture, and must be regularly monitored with an abdomen ultrasound.

 What Are the Symptoms of Abdominal Aortic Aneurysm Rupture?